Black Nerve

 Yarrou executed his sister in front of all the clan.

-That was how the Anthimati once more found themselves on the wrong side of a grand trial.
 This time, Westhold had less mercy for them; Yarrou remained on the books as a most wanted defector.
 Masked and skittish, the rest of the Anthimati barely escape this fate.

-Per the treaty that ended the second grand trial, Yarrou was of course safe and welcome in Shadowhold, along with the rest of the surviving Shadow Court.
+Per the treaty that ended the Second Grand Trial, Yarrou was of course safe and welcome in Shadowhold, along with the rest of the surviving Shadow Court.
 But Yarrou was uncontent to rule over a small parcel of land — subordinate to a defanged Synthia, no less.

 Refusing to stay in Shadowcourt and fugitive in Westhold, one might think Yarrou had reached the end of his rope, disgraced and bereft of allies.
 But to the Anthimati that remained by his side, he was instead exultant, gripped by a singular mania.
 His ambitions only heightened in his ill-fortune.
 To his remaining followers, he was no longer Arch-fiend Yarrou or Patriarch Yarrou.
 “No,” he said.
 “Address me henceforth… as King Yarrou.”